Ritz-Carlton Al Wadi Desert

 Where do you find Mysk Al Badayer Retreat?

-Situated just off the E44 on the Dubai to Hatta Road (Margham), Al Badayer is actually in the Emirate of Sharjah, approximately 40 minutes from Downtown Dubai.
+Situated just off the E44 on the Dubai to Hatta Road (Margham), Al Badayer is in the Emirate of Sharjah, approximately 40 minutes from Downtown Dubai.

 What to expect at Mysk Al Badayer Retreat